JasminHT/Resume-2024/Resume short 2024.md

 ### Software Analyst @ CO-OP work-study program
 *2011-2013*
 - Analysed new software and wrote tutorials for other team members
-- Guided a group of high school students through a week-long solar energy hands-on workshop
+- Guided high school students through a week-long solar energy workshop
-- Identified over 100 excessive polluters from emissions database using statistical methods
+- Identified over 100 excessive polluters from emissions database using statistics
-- Studied new software to judge their usefulness to the Department of National Defense
+- Analysed software to judge their usefulness to the Department of National Defense
-- Gave a presentation on new organisational technologies to non-technical stakeholders
+- Gave presentations on organisational technologies to non-technical stakeholders

-### Bonus experience
+### Bonus Experience
 - Led a team of 4 engineers in developing a wireless energy transmission system
 - Built and sold 3 solar-powered tiny living spaces (a sailboat, a tiny house, and a van)
 - Designed an 8-bit, 16-operation computer using Quartus II and UP2 Altera